-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 15. Barracuda Panguin

-If you are investigating a site for a penalty, the Barracuda Panguin tool is something that should be a part of any agency’s workflow.
+If you are investigating a site for a penalty, the Barracuda Panguin tool should be a part of your workflow.

 It works by connecting to the Google Analytics account of the site you are investigating.
 The overlay is intertwined with the GA data, and it will overlay data of when a penalty occurred with your GA data.

-Using this overlay, it is possible to easily identify situations where potential penalties occurred.
+Using this overlay, it is possible to easily identify situations where potential penalties occur.

 Now, it is important to note that there isn’t an exact science to this, and that correlation isn’t always causation.